valentin8709/gbadrive/README.md

 ### Soldering

-Installation of a new IPS screen with 3 wires which will be soldered to the L, R and SELECT buttons.
+Installation of a new IPS screen with 3 wires soldered to the L, R and SELECT buttons.
 Pushing those buttons will decrease or increse screen luminosity.

 Soldering of a new amp and a new speaker.